 Cycling also increases blood levels of a natural cannabinoid called anandamide.
 Cannabinoids are the ones that act like marijuana, which explains why so many people feel a “cyclist’s high” during a long ride.
 When the endocannabinoid system is activated, it gives cyclists a boost of euphoria, enhances creative thinking, and helps riders find solutions to problems.

 Citations and more research available on the PDF of the article here.

 About Kris Meldrum

-Parkinson’s Wellness Coach Kris Meldrum has more than 15 years in the fitness industry and worked a decade in the Medical Fitness Industry before starting Genesis Health Club’s Neuro Wellness Program in 2020.
-She has published several PD/neurological articles that she vets through Dr. Jay Alberts, PhD, Vice-Chair of Innovation in the Neurological Institute and Neuroscientist in The Cleveland Clinic Lerner Research Institute, at The Cleveland Clinic.
-Kris has a BA; is an ACE Senior Fitness Specialist; an ACE Certified Group Fitness Instructor; an ACE Approved Parkinson’s Cycle Coach; a Certified Madd Dog ©SPINNING Advanced Instructor; Madd Dog ©SpinPOWER Instructor; a Certified Rock Steady Boxing Parkinson’s Head Coach & Trainer; a Certified Parkinson’s Delay the Disease Instructor, and has completed the APDA Parkinson’s Training for Fitness Professionals.
-Kris also speaks at Parkinson’s Conferences about “The Science and Methodologies of Parkinson’s Exercise—How to Exercise to Improve Symptoms.”
+Parkinson's Wellness Coach Kris Meldrum has more than 15 years in the fitness industry and worked a decade in the Medical Fitness Industry before starting Genesis Health Club's Neuro Wellness Program in 2020.
+She has published several Parkinson's/neurological articles that she vets through Jay Alberts, PhD, Vice-Chair of Innovation in the Neurological Institute and Neuroscientist in The Cleveland Clinic Lerner Research Institute.
+Kris is an ACE Senior Fitness Specialist; an ACE Certified Group Fitness Instructor; an ACE Approved Parkinson’s Cycle Coach; a Certified Madd Dog SPINNING Advanced Instructor; Madd Dog SpinPOWER Instructor; a Certified Rock Steady Boxing Parkinson’s Head Coach & Trainer; a Certified Parkinson’s Delay the Disease Instructor, and has completed the APDA Parkinson’s Training for Fitness Professionals.
+Kris also speaks at Parkinson's Conferences about "The Science and Methodologies of Parkinson's Exercise—How to Exercise to Improve Symptoms."